rina-333/Tourism-academy/api_doc.md

 _Request Body_
 ```
 {
-  "category": "<category to get insert into>"
+  "category": "<category of news to get insert into>"
 }
 ```